szdc/catalogue/README.md

 # Catalogue

-Convert supermarket catalogue specials to Markdown to post on OzBargain.
+Parse catalogue specials to collect statistics, convert to Markdown to post on OzBargain, or something else entirely.

 ## Example